ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   transport-independent way, to enable applications written to a single API to make use of transport protocols in terms of the features they provide;

-- Explicit support for security properties as first-order transport features, and for long-term caching of cryptographic identities and parameters for associations among endpoints;
+- Message- as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport does not provide these;

-- Asynchronous Connection establishment, transmission, and reception, allowing most application interactions with the transport layer to be Event-driven, in line with developments in modern platforms and programming languages;
+- Asynchronous Connection establishment, transmission, and reception, allowing concurrent operations during establishment and supporting event-driven application interactions with the transport layer, in line with developments in modern platforms and programming languages;

+- Explicit support for security properties as first-order transport features, and for long-term caching of cryptographic identities and parameters for associations among endpoints; and

-- Explicit support for multistreaming and multipath transport protocols, and the grouping of related Connections into Connection Groups through cloning of Connections, to allow applications to take full advantage of new transport protocols supporting these features; and
+- Explicit support for multistreaming and multipath transport protocols, and the grouping of related Connections into Connection Groups through cloning of Connections, to allow applications to take full advantage of new transport protocols supporting these features.

-- Atomic transmission of data, using application-assisted framing and deframing where the underlying transport does not provide these.

 # API Summary

 The Transport Services Interface is the basic common abstract application programming interface to the Transport Services Architecture defined in
 {{I-D.ietf-taps-arch}}.

 An application primarily interacts with this interface through two Objects, Preconnections and Connections.
 A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
 A Connection represents a transport Protocol Stack on which data can be sent to and/or received from a remote endpoint (i.e., depending on the kind of transport, connections can be bi-directional or unidirectional).
-Connections can be created from Preconnections in three
-ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a server), or rendezvousing on the Preconnection (i.e. peer to peer establishment).
+Connections can be created from Preconnections in three ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a server), or rendezvousing on the Preconnection (i.e. peer to peer establishment).

 Once a Connection is established, data can be sent on it in the form of Messages.
 The interface supports the preservation of message boundaries both